Gay cruising in Australia

 Parts of the natural bushland of Sydney's North Head have historically served as a meeting place for gay men in Sydney.

 In Australia, the term beat is used to refer to an area frequented by gay men, where sexual acts occur.
 This use of the word parodies the beat walked by a police officer or a prostitute.
 Most commonly, public toilets, parks, and nightclubs are used as beats, though sometimes suburban car parks become beats after nightfall.
-Sex researchers have found that a considerable proportion of men who use "beats" are men who have sex with men (MSMs) rather than gay-identifying.
-This is possibly because, while gay men have a plethora of venues for meeting legitimately, MSMs – who are often closeted – may not wish to risk being observed in (or reported as attending) gay venues.
+Sex researchers have found that a considerable proportion of men who use "beats" are men who have sex with men (MSM) rather than gay-identifying.
+This is possibly because, while gay men have a plethora of venues for meeting legitimately, MSM – who are often closeted – may not wish to risk being observed in (or reported as attending) gay venues.